jonase/eastwood/README.next.md

   (= 5 (my-func 1))       ; warns that = expr occurs directly inside deftest
   (contains? #{2 4 6} 4)) ; similar warning for contains? or any 'predicate'
                           ; function in clojure.core

-;; The = and contains? expressions will be evaluated during testing, ;; but whether the results are true or false, the test will pass.
+;; The = and contains? expressions above will be evaluated during ;; testing, but whether the results are true or false, the test will ;; pass.
 (deftest test1
   (is (= 5 (my-func 1)))        ; probably intended
   (is (contains? #{2 4 6} 4)))